 1930 5th Cambridge ‘The new cook worked splendidly, although we missed the jolly face of Sgt Tarbard we rejoiced in the fact that the porridge was not burnt once.’

 1936 Cambridgeshire Rally Ely ‘each patrol camped entirely on its own and did its own cooking.’
-(From the 5th Cambridge but reads as if all Groups did the same)
+(From the 5th Cambridge but all Groups did the same)

 1940 5th Cambridge ‘Some years ago he organised the scheme of cooking by patrols’

 1968 54th Cambridge Records report cooking by patrols and apparently some central cooking.
-One ‘topsy-turvy’ day in which meals were eaten in reverse order
+On one ‘topsy-turvy’ day the meals were eaten in reverse order.